MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 The process of creating a custom view involves these basic steps:

-1. Create a new table in Microsoft Dataverse.
-This table contains the columns that will be included in the view.
+1. Create a new table in Microsoft Dataverse with the columns to include in the view.
 (It must contain at least two columns.)

 2. Create the view.